Shubh-1879/IndiaMediaLens/README.md

 ## Future Work: Argument Mining
 To resolve the Generalization Gap and the Conflict/Neutral ambiguity, the next phase of IndiaMediaLens will integrate **Argument-Grounded Stance Detection**.
 By linking ABSA outputs to argument mining frameworks, the system will extract specific premises that justify media stances, moving beyond sentiment pattern-matching into structural logical analysis.

+Note: This work is now being continued as BERTaav (https://huggingface.co/datasets/Shubh1198/BERTaav) at Inria Centre at Univ Cote d'Azur as a part of Erasmus+ International Mobility.
+Full work yet to be published.